ceu-lang/ceu/docs/manual/v0.30/ceu-v0.30.md

 ```

 A `do-end` and `escape` accept an optional identifier following the symbol `/`.
-A `escape` only matches a `do-end` with the same identifier.
+An `escape` only matches a `do-end` with the same identifier.
 The neutral identifier `_` in a `do-end` is guaranteed not to match any
 `escape` statement.

 A `do-end` also supports an optional list of identifiers in parenthesis which
-restricts the visible variables inside the block to those matching the list.
+restricts the visible storage entities inside the block to those matching the
+list.
+An empty list hides all storage entities from the enclosing scope.

 A `do-end` can be [assigned](#assignments) to a variable whose type must be
 matched by nested `escape` statements.